axvr/photon.vim/README.md

 ## Ports

-I have created a basic [GNU Emacs](https://www.gnu.org/software/emacs/) port which is far from finished, but I'm not working on it any more as I no longer use Emacs.
-If you want it anyway you can get it from the [`contrib` branch](https://raw.githubusercontent.com/axvr/photon.vim/contrib/emacs/photon-theme.el).
+There is also a basic [GNU Emacs](https://www.gnu.org/software/emacs/) port which is far from finished but if you want it anyway, you can get it from the [`contrib` branch](https://raw.githubusercontent.com/axvr/photon.vim/contrib/emacs/photon-theme.el).